 Step 2.
 Visit EDGAR database

 Locate a number of small or mid-size guideline companies similar to yours.
-In just about every sector there are plenty of small cap public companies that you can include in your comparison data set.
+In just about every sector you can spot plenty of small cap public companies that you can include in your comparison data set.

 Step 3.
 Calculate guideline valuation multiples